Catch Up On the Week at RedState with the 'WTH Happened This Week' Podcast

 RedState senior contributors, Kimberly Ross and Andrea Ruth, bring to you a summary of news from the week and how RedState covered each issue.
-This week, professor of strategic communication, Dave Quast, joined the show.
+This week, RedState’s Managing Editor, Caleb Howe, joined the show.

 Look for our weekly episodes every Saturday morning.
 You should also definitely subscribe on iTunes and leave a review (5 is our favorite number).